Kendrick Brothers

 Kendrick Brothers is an American independent Evangelical Christian film production company in Albany, Georgia, United States.

 History

 Kendrick Brothers was founded in 2013 in Albany, Georgia by Alex Kendrick, Stephen Kendrick and Shannon Kendrick, filmmakers of Sherwood Pictures.
-After releasing several increasingly successful faith-based movies with Sherwood Pictures including Flywheel, Facing the Giants, Fireproof, and Courageous, Kendrick Brothers was formed as a production company to "step beyond Sherwood and expand their filmmaking ministry" with the new company subsequently releasing War Room, Overcomer, Show Me the Father, Courageous Legacy, Lifemark and The Forge.
+After releasing several increasingly successful faith-based movies with Sherwood Pictures including Flywheel, Facing the Giants, Fireproof, and Courageous, Kendrick Brothers was formed as a production company to "step beyond Sherwood and expand their filmmaking ministry" with the new company subsequently releasing War Room, Overcomer, Show Me the Father, Courageous Legacy, Lifemark, The Forge and Flywheel: Ignition of the Soul.